 Battlemaster abilities involve learning how to take control of the battlefield by aiding allies and hampering their enemies.

-Utilizing two handed weapons provide awesome fighting skill and damage, oftentimes destroying enemy guard.
+Utilizing two-handed weapons provide awesome fighting skill and damage, oftentimes destroying enemy guard.

 Vanguard